Big Red Book

 Celebrating television's This Is Your Life

-Another change to the schedule for This Is Your Life meant editions for its ninth series were now aired on a Thursday evening - with no regular broadcast time.
+In another change to the schedule, This Is Your Life now aired on a Thursday evening, but with no regular broadcast time.

 Producer Leslie Jackson, who steered the programme since the very first edition, was promoted to Executive Producer.